mohmmdkhosravi/ML-Aliyari-CUIR/README.md

- I added a readme.md file in this project. this is a modified of this "readme" file.
+My ML projects are in this repository.

+AmirMohammad Khosravi